icthr/sedamicro/README.md

 ---S3 File System
 ---Libraries
 ---System
+--Configure S3 plugin
 --Install Seda-Micro, and make sure all dependencies are met --Drupal does not have a default “file browser” and gallery, so pick a plugin

 -For Wordpress installation:
---Install the Amazon S3 plugin
---Install Seda-Micro plugin
+--Install the Amazon S3 plugin and configure it --Install Seda-Micro plugin

 Step 4: